Siphon880gh/devbrain/AI API Developer (2. Can leverage APIs from AI services)/AI Chat Bots/_PRIMER Chat Bots - Prompt Basics.md

 - **Question Sequence (Flow Map)** – A predefined path of questions the bot uses to guide users toward the goal.
 Also called a “question sequence,” this ensures the bot collects the necessary context step-by-step, while still allowing flexibility to skip or jump ahead when needed.

 - **Goal** – The target outcome of the conversation, such as scheduling a meeting, completing a sign-up, or answering a support question.
 Once the goal is reached, the conversation can end or shift to a new intent.

+- **Conversation Complete (Completion Intent)** – The state where all required inputs have been collected and the goal is satisfied—for example, contact details captured so someone can follow up, an appointment booked, or a support issue resolved.
+The bot should recognize this moment, send a closing message, and stop continuing the question sequence.
+Depending on the underlying model, you may need to define completion criteria explicitly in the prompt (e.g., “Once name and email are captured, thank the user and end the conversation”).
+This is separate from the user explicitly saying goodbye mid-flow; for platform-level exit handling, see [[5.08 Autonomous Node - Exit to Standard Nodes on Intent Detection]].

 - **Intent** – What the user wants to do.
 For example, “book a meeting,” “reset my password,” or “talk to support.”
 The AI listens for clues in the user’s message and maps them to these predefined actions.